OktAI-Simsek/RemindMew/TERMS_OF_USE.md

 We reserve the right to modify these Terms at any time.
 Your continued use of the App following any changes indicates your acceptance of the new Terms.

 ## 9. Contact
-If you have any questions about these Terms, please contact us via our GitHub repository: [https://github.com/OktAI-Simsek/RemindMew](https://github.com/OktAI-Simsek/RemindMew).
+If you have any questions about these Terms, please contact us via oktaysimsek11@gmail.com